ITISFoundation/qx-osparc-theme/README.md

 # qx-osparc-theme

-A material-inspired theme for qooxdoo
+A material-inspired theme for qooxdoo.
+Used in the oSparc project.